Donna’s Dill Pickles

-- Add seasonings & spices, Cutting Edge Culture, or kefir whey, and cover with water, leaving an inch or two at the top.
+- Add seasonings and spices and Cutting Edge Culture (or kefir whey) Cover with water, leaving an inch or two at the top.

 - Seal the container and let it sit on your kitchen counter, out of direct sunlight, for three days.
 After three days, place the container in the refrigerator.

 - Check the vegetables every day to make sure they are fully submerged in the water.
 If they have risen above the water, simply push them down so they are fully covered by the water.
 If any white spots formed because the veggies rose above the water, do not worry.
 Remember, this isn’t harmful.
 Just scoop out the vegetables that have the white spots on them and push the rest back under the water.